PolymerElements/app-route/README.md

 ### Hashes vs Paths

-By default `app-location` routes using the pathname portion of the URL.
+By default `app-location` routes uses the pathname portion of the URL.
 This has broad browser support but it does require cooperation of the backend server.
 An `app-location` can be configured to use the hash part of a URL instead using the `use-hash-as-path` attribute, like so: